forax/civilizer/README.md

 There are more [examples in the tests](src/test/java/com/github/forax/civilizer/species/)

-Parametric class instantiation works, static and instance parametric methods instantiation works, specialization of super, interfaces, and default methods works, array specialization works, use site method specialization works, raw types are supported (using the bsm referenced by the annotation `Parametric`).
+Parametric class instantiation works, static and instance parametric methods instantiation works, specialization of super (with `@SuperType`), interfaces, and default methods works, array specialization works, use site method specialization works, raw types are supported (using the bsm referenced by the annotation `@Parametric`).
-Type restriction (with `@TypeRestriction`) on fields and methods are implemented (specialization of fields is not implemented !).
+Type restriction (with `@TypeRestriction`) on fields and methods are implemented (specialization of field storage is not implemented !).

 ## How to build it